 The Company and its subsidiaries are providing to each other telecommunications, Call Center, IT and other services.
-The Company has extended loans to its subsidiaries UAB Baltic Data Center and UAB Hostex.
+As of 31 December 2013 the Company had an outstanding loan extended to UAB Hostex, a subsidiary of UAB Baltic Data Center.
 The Company's subsidiaries have no interest in the share capital of TEO LT, AB.

-TEO and TEO Group through its largest shareholder, TeliaSonera AB, are related to TeliaSonera Group that provides telecommunication services in 20 countries.
+TEO and TEO Group through its largest shareholder, TeliaSonera AB, are related to TeliaSonera Group that provides telecommunication services in Nordic and Baltic countries, the emerging markets of Eurasia, including Russia and Turkey, and in Spain.
 The main buyers and providers of telecommunications services to TEO Group are UAB Omnitel (Lithuania), TeliaSonera International Carrier (Sweden), Elion Ettevotted AS (Estonia), LMT (Latvia), TeliaSonera Finland Oyj (Finland).